DrugLib.com — Drug Information Portal

 Pharmacokinetics

-Mirtazapine is rapidly and completely absorbed following oral administration and has a half-life of about 20-40 hours.
+Mirtazapine tablets are rapidly and completely absorbed following oral administration and have a half-life of about 20 to 40 hours.
 Peak plasma concentrations are reached within about 2 hours following an oral dose.
 The presence of food in the stomach has a minimal effect on both the rate and extent of absorption and does not require a dosage adjustment.

 Mirtazapine is approximately 85% bound to plasma proteins over a concentration range of 0.01 to 10 mcg/mL.